crossbario/autobahn-python/docs/work/apps.rst

 Introduction
 ------------

-Flask-like syntaxe for WAMP projects.
+Flask-like syntax for WAMP projects.

 This is intended to make it easier to start with autobahn/crossbar.io and abstract a lot of things : you don't have to think about the main